romkatv/powerlevel10k/README.md

 The `context` segment (user@host string) is conditional.
-By default, it will only print if you are not your 'normal' user (including if you are root), or if you are SSH'd to a remote host.
+By default, it will only print if you are not your 'normal' user (including if you are root), or if you are SSH'd to a remote host. `SUDO` and `REMOTE_SUDO` states are also available to show whether the current user or remote user has superuser privileges.

 To use this feature, make sure the `context` segment is enabled in your prompt elements (it is by default), and define a `DEFAULT_USER` in your `~/.zshrc`.